-Payroll-Based Journal: What Is It?
+Payroll-Based Journal: What You Might Not Know

 - Allow the CMS to collect more regular and more frequent data from nursing homes

 - Ensure accuracy of data by providing an auditable method of data collection